-- 3.172 Previous, inappropriate development has damaged views of significant historic buildings in the town such as views of St John's Church in St John's Square and views of the Winter Gardens on the approach from Victoria Street. - 3.173 The scale, mass or height of existing buildings and structures which detract from an important view will not be accepted as a precedent for their redevelopment where there is an opportunity to improve the view with more sensitively scaled and massed development. - 3.174 New development which would improve and enhance strategic views will be supported, subject to other planning policy requirements.
+3.177 The scale, mass or height of existing buildings and structures which detract from a strategic view will not be accepted as a precedent for their redevelopment where there is an opportunity to improve the view with more sensitively scaled and massed development.

+3.178 New development which would improve and enhance strategic views will be supported, subject to other planning policy requirements.